 Additionally, as an added precaution and cleaning measure, we will be using an electrostatic sprayer once a week when no children or staff members are present.
 Electrostatic spray surface cleaning is the process of spraying an electrostatically charged mist onto surfaces and objects.
 Because the particles in the spray are positively charged, they cling to and coat any surface they’re aimed at.
 For awkwardly shaped objects or hard to reach places, cleaning staff only have to point and spray; the nature of the mist allows it to coat surfaces evenly, and envelope objects—even if the mist is only sprayed from one side.
 After the spray is applied, the sanitizing agent works to disinfect the covered surfaces.

-Deposits, Refunds, Tuition, and Financial Policies Q&As
+Tuition and Financial Policies Q&As

 The Parent Financial Policy can be viewed here.